Purpose of the forecast

 Air travel continues to be resilient

-The remarkable resilience of air travel is amply documented in nearly 50 years of published editions of the Boeing Current Market Outlook.
+The remarkable resilience of air travel is amply documented in more than 45 years of published editions of the Boeing Current Market Outlook.

 Commercial aviation has weathered many downturns in the past.
 Yet recovery has followed quickly as the industry reliably returned to its long-term growth rate of approximately 5 percent per year.
-Despite uncertainties, 2011 passenger traffic rose 6 percent above 2010 levels.
-We expect this trend to continue over the next 20 years, with world passenger traffic growing 5 percent annually.
+Despite uncertainties, 2012 passenger traffic rose 5.3 percent from 2011 levels.
+We expect this trend to continue over the next 20 years, with world passenger traffic growing 5.0 percent annually.
 Air cargo traffic has been moderating after a high period in 2010.
-Air cargo contracted by 2.4 percent in 2011.
+Air cargo contracted by 1.5 percent in 2012.
 Expansion of emerging-market economies will, however, foster a growing need for fast, efficient transport of goods.
-We estimate that air cargo will grow 5.2 percent annually through 2031.
+We estimate that air cargo will grow 5.0 percent annually through 2032.

 The shape of the market

-We forecast a long-term demand for 34,000 new airplanes, valued at $4.5 trillion.
-These new airplanes will replace older, less efficient airplanes, benefiting airlines and passengers and stimulating growth in emerging markets and innovation in airline business models.
-Approximately 23,240 airplanes (68 percent of new deliveries) will be single-aisle airplanes, reflecting growth in emerging markets, such as China, and the continued expansion of low-cost carriers throughout the world.
-The twin-aisle segment will also increase, from a 19 percent share of today's fleet to a 23 percent share in 2031.
-The 7,950 new twin-aisle airplanes will allow airlines to continue expansion into more international markets.
+We forecast a long-term demand for 35,280 new airplanes, valued at $4.8 trillion.
+We project that 14,350 of these new airplanes (41 percent of the total new deliveries) will replace older, less efficient airplanes, reducing the cost of air travel and decreasing carbon emissions.
+The remaining 20,930 airplanes will be for fleet growth, stimulating expansion in emerging markets and innovative airline business models.
+Approximately 24,670 airplanes (70 percent of new deliveries) will be single-aisle airplanes, reflecting growth in emerging markets such as China, and the continued expansion of low-cost carriers throughout the world.
+Widebody share will also increase, from 23 percent of today's fleet to 24 percent in 2032.
+The 8,590 new widebody airplanes will allow airlines to continue expansion into more international markets.